DragonSenses/complete-ecommerce-store/journey.md

 Now let's call the `useCart` hook to access the shopping cart state.
 We want to iterate over the items in the cart.

+- Import useCart hook from '@/hooks/use-cart'
+- Use useCart hook to access cart state and items

 Before we do, we should handle the case where there is no items in the cart.
 Then render a `p` with neutral text saying that "No items added to cart".

+- Add a conditional rendering to display a message if cart is empty

 Next, in the case we do have cart items then we should render an unordered list `ul` and map out each item.
 For now we will render a `li` or list item as an example.

+- Add a ul element to display cart items

 ```tsx
 import useCart from '@/hooks/use-cart';